Aktion Arbeitsscheu Reich: Actions in May and June 1938

-Those detained under the status of "Preventive Criminals" was not limited to the "work-shy", but used in arrests much more broadly.
-An implementing directive of the Reich Criminal code in April 1938 defined "asocial" as any person who showed continual misconduct or repeated violations of the law, who did not fit into the community and submit to the "self-evident order" the Nazi state desired.
-These particularly were vagrants, beggars, prostitutes, gypsies and alcoholics.
+Those detained under the status of "Preventive Criminals" were not limited to the "work-shy", but used in arrests much more broadly.
+An implementing directive of the Reich Criminal Code in April 1938 defined "asocial" as any person who showed continual misconduct or repeated violations of the law, who did not fit into the community and submit to the "self-evident order" the Nazi state desired.
+These in particular were vagrants, beggars, prostitutes, gypsies and alcoholics.
 Even people with untreated venereal diseases were included as well.

-On Hitler's personal orders Jews were included in the order.
-Wolf Gruner quotes the statement made by Hitler in the last week of May 1938 in the following notation: "the completion of major earthworks throughout the Reich” would be completed by “anti-social and criminal Jews to be arrested."
+On Adolf Hitler's personal orders, Jews were also included.
+Wolf Gruner quotes the statement made by Hitler in the last week of May 1938 in the following notation: "the completion of major earthworks throughout the Reich" would be completed by "anti-social and criminal Jews to be arrested."
 When the order was passed orally, it was misunderstood, because the meaning of "anti-social" changed depending on the usage of uppercase or lowercase.
-In fact, the state police headquarters in Vienna took "flash" initiative and ordered that the district police stations on 24 May 1938 "immediately arrest unpleasant, especially criminally predisposed Jews and to bring them to the Dachau concentration camp."
-The first two transports of 31 May and 3 June, included nearly 1,200 Jews and are referred to by Wolf Gruner as "Austrian Promotions".
+In fact, the state police headquarters in Vienna took up the initiative "in a flash" and ordered that the district police stations on 24 May 1938 "immediately arrest unpleasant, particularly criminally predisposed Jews and to bring them to the Dachau concentration camp."
+The first two transports of 31 May and 3 June included nearly 1,200 Jews and are referred to by Wolf Gruner as an "Austrian special action".

 In the June deportations, it was predominantly "anti-social" persons who were arrested.
 Generally, for the second action, it was mostly Jews living within the Austrian kingdom, whose criminal record included convictions of more than four weeks, who were deemed "anti-social".
-This next wave of arrests known as the June action led to the arrests of about 9000 men by police from 13 to 18 June.
+This next wave of arrests known as the Juni Aktion (June Action) led to the arrests of about 9000 men by police from 13 to 18 June.

 In the "June Special" Jews were disproportionately detained with about 2,300 men in total.
 Criminal history was often not based on normal delinquency alone, but based largely on tracking back several offenses far from the past, including minor infringements such as traffic violations.

 211 Jewish prisoners were admitted to the Dachau concentration camp.
 1,256 Jewish men were admitted to the Buchenwald concentration camp and 824 to the Sachsenhausen concentration camp, where they were subjected to harassment.